gatox/pysurf_fssh/README.md

 `pysurf_fssh` is a plugin for [PySurf](https://github.com/mfsjmenger/pysurf) that requires an external electronic structure package to compute the necessary electronic properties for dynamics (e.g., energies, gradients, nonadiabatic couplings).
 The following quantum chemistry packages are supported:

 - Quantum chemistry software such as [Q-Chem](https://manual.q-chem.com/latest/), [OpenMolcas](https://gitlab.com/Molcas/OpenMolcas), and [BAGEL](https://nubakery.org/)
-- Quantum algoritms such as [SAOOVQE](https://github.com/qc2nl/SAOOVQE)
+- Quantum algorithms such as [SAOOVQE](https://github.com/qc2nl/SAOOVQE)
 - Model Hamiltonians such as an analytical LVC model (included as an example)

 The following installation guide shows how to set up `pysurf_fssh` in combination with `SAOOVQE`, as an example package.
 The installation order (first SAOOVQE, then PySurf-FSSH) is important for compatibility in this specific case.